 The Tasman Peninsula is seafood heaven.
 Oysters, Salmon, Trout.
 It has it all.
 There are a lot of great cafes and local pubs that serve amazing fresh seafood and other delicious meals, including kids' menus.
 If you are self-catering, be sure to stock up in Sorell on your way to the Peninsula, or at the IGA in Nubeena

 Be sure to pack a raincoat and good walking shoes, a backpack and a refillable drink bottle.
 You'll also need a good hat and sunscreen.
 Most of the activities on the Peninsula involve walking at some point.
 Here are our top family picks:

 The World Heritage-listed Port Arthur Historic Site is one of Australia's most important examples of our colonial history.
 The area originally started as a timber colony but is best known for being a penal colony.⠀Today, explore Port Arthur on foot, visiting the many original buildings that once buzzed with convict activity, experiencing first how hard life was during the peak Transportation period.
 The site offers guided tours, plays, workshops, cruises and ghost tours at night.

 Isle of the Dead Cruise

-A cruise to the Isle of the Dead is a must, as is a visit to Point Puer where the young ones in the family can experience what it was like to be a convict child, or even a child living in Tasmania in the early 1800s.
-Cruises depart daily and tickets can be bought from the Port Arthur Visitor Center on site.
+A cruise to the Isle of the Dead is a must, as is a visit to Point Puer where the young ones in the family can experience what it was like to be a convicted child, or even a child living in Tasmania in the early 1800s.
+Cruises depart daily and tickets can be bought from the Port Arthur Visitor Center on-site.

 Tasman Island Cruises